Glavnokoman/vuh/doc/features_to_come.md

 - memory pooling
 - async data-transfer/execution
 - using multiple queues on a single device
-- pipelining kernels and data transfers to skip returning control to CPU
+- pipelining kernels and data transfers with sync on GPU side
 - option to use in no-exception environments
-- latency hiding, patch-wise execution primitives
+- latency hiding, tiled execution primitives
 - header generation from shaders
 - better integration/data exchange with graphic pipelines
+- compile for CPU-only environments
+- Python interface